opendilab/DI-engine-docs/source/env_tutorial/bsuite.rst

 Rewards space
 --------

--  Rewards are assigned according to the rules of the environments, rewards are usually a \ ``float``\ value.
+-  Rewards are assigned according to the rules of the environments.
+Rewards are usually a \ ``float``\ value.

 .. _Other-1:
 Others
 ----

--  Environments terminate once they have reached their maximum number of steps or is encountered a failure state.
-All environments have a fixed number of maximum steps, but not all environments have a failure state.
+-  Environments terminate once they have reached their maximum number of steps or encountered a failure state.
+All environments have the fixed number of maximum steps, but not all environments have a failure state.

 Key facts
 ========